MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAnalogDevice.md

 ```

 ### -LdapFilter
-**Below Content Applies To:** Lync Server 2010

-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Lync Server 2010).
+Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business Server).
 For example, you can limit returned data to contact objects that have been assigned to a specific department or are located in a specific building.

 The LdapFilter parameter uses the LDAP query language when creating filters.
 For example, a filter that returns only contact objects representing analog devices in the city of Redmond would look like this:

--LdapFilter "l=Redmond"

-In the preceding filter, "l" represents the Active Directory attribute (locality); "=" represents the comparison operator (equal to); and "Redmond" represents the filter value.

-**Below Content Applies To:** Lync Server 2013

-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Lync Server).
-For example, you can limit returned data to contact objects that have been assigned to a specific department or are located in a specific building.

-The LdapFilter parameter uses the LDAP query language when creating filters.
-For example, a filter that returns only contact objects representing analog devices in the city of Redmond would look like this:

--LdapFilter "l=Redmond"

-In the preceding filter, "l" represents the Active Directory attribute (locality); "=" represents the comparison operator (equal to); and "Redmond" represents the filter value.

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business Server 2015).
-For example, you can limit returned data to contact objects that have been assigned to a specific department or are located in a specific building.

-The LdapFilter parameter uses the LDAP query language when creating filters.
-For example, a filter that returns only contact objects representing analog devices in the city of Redmond would look like this:

--LdapFilter "l=Redmond"
+`-LdapFilter "l=Redmond"`

 In the preceding filter, "l" represents the Active Directory attribute (locality); "=" represents the comparison operator (equal to); and "Redmond" represents the filter value.

 ```yaml
 Type: String